gigony/webapps-delta-debugging/README.md

 Please uncomment lines in `main` method of `Main.java` to run for the other test cases.
 (Currently, only the first 'short' test case is uncommented.)

+You may need FireFox web browser to run this tool and the tool was tested in OSX 10.10 (Yosemite).